LABI Logo Get Involved

 LABI Position: Strengthen the K-12 accountability program.
 Oppose efforts to eliminate or suspend accountability components such as a rigorous curriculum, statewide testing, or the assignment of letter grades to schools.

-Reasoning: The foundation of a strong public-school system must include academically rigorous curriculum, tests to measure progress, and a plan to improve schools and districts with low student achievement.
+Reasoning: The foundation of a strong public school system must include an academically rigorous curriculum, tests to measure progress, and a plan to improve schools and districts with low student achievement.

 High Standards: Support high standards and rigorous curriculum in mathematics, science, and English Language Arts (“ELA”).
 Support “Mastery” as the minimum student proficiency level in assessments (as opposed to the current “Basic”), which would put Louisiana students on par with students in other states for comparative purposes.
 Support policies ensuring every student is at or above grade level in reading and math upon completion of third grade.
 Oppose “hold harmless” policies, curving of school letter grades, or other attempts to artificially inflate performance statistics.